Do Cosmetologists Really Need Liability Insurance?

 The “big 3” liabilities facing cosmetologists today are general liability, professional liability, and product liability.

 - General liability is the coverage that applies to the most amount of different scenarios, hence the name.
 This coverage is known to many as “slip and fall” insurance since that’s a common example of a claim that could happen to any business owner.
 Even frivolous claims against you can require thousands in legal defense fees.
-Insurance from Elite Beauty Society covers the costs of the claim, as well as legal defense fees, when necessary.
+Insurance from Beauty Insurance Plus covers the costs of the claim, as well as legal defense fees, when necessary.

 - Professional liability is more specific towards the actual services you provide as a professional cosmetologist.
 When performing any number of different treatments on the hair, nails, or skin, you’ll be utilizing a variety of tools and chemicals in some pretty sensitive areas.
 One small accident can cause serious injuries.
 Adding up medical bills, lost wages, and other costs means a professional liability claim could easily run into the thousands.